 The type of fertilizer for brugmansia depends upon the time of development.
 During initial growth, use a balanced fertilizer such as a 20-20-20.
 By the time buds begin to form, alternate with one higher in phosphorus to promote bigger, lustier blooms.

 Every two weeks is when to feed brugmansia according to the American Brugmansia and Datura Society.
 Angel’s trumpet requires high amounts of additional nutrients to achieve maximum size and blooms.
-Use the all-purpose fertilizer once per week during its start-up period, then begin the higher phosphorus formula once per week about 3 to 4 weeks before bloom time.
+Use the all-purpose fertilizer once per week during its start-up period, then begin the higher phosphorus formula once per week about three to four weeks before bloom time.

 The best type of fertilizer for brugmansia is a water soluble one, which is readily available for the plant to uptake.
 Start at half dilutions when the plant is little and graduate to the full dose once the plant is mature.
 Water any fertilizer in well.